julianlk522/FITM/README.md

 ### Features:

--Merge GetProfile handler logic into GetTreasureMap handler
-    -(since it is only used on tmap page alongside link data) -Use traditional "?"
+-Use traditional "?"
 URL params instead of routes
     -one single link results page spanning all of /cat/{categories}, /top/{period}, /top/{period}/{categories} depending on URL params passed
     -/cat, /top, etc. get confusing